Trying to boost your metabolism probably won't lead to weight loss. To lose weight, focus on reducing calories and increasing activity.

-For example, caffeine has been shown to very slightly increase metabolism, but it doesn't appear to have a significant effect on long-term weight loss.
-Likewise, supplements claiming to boost your metabolism may have little or no benefit and may contain substances that can have serious health effects or may be banned.
+While caffeine has been shown to very slightly increase metabolism, it doesn't appear to have a significant effect on long-term weight loss.
+Supplements claiming to boost your metabolism may have little or no benefit and may contain substances that have serious side effects.

-How much you weigh really depends on the number of calories you eat and how much physical activity you get.
+How much you weigh largely depends on the choices you make about food and how much physical activity you get.

-- Calories.
-To lose weight, reduce the number of calories in your diet.
-And keep in mind that as you age, you may need even fewer calories.
-This is because the amount of muscle tends to decrease as you get older, leading to an overall increase in fat.
-Fat tissue burns fewer calories than does muscle.
+And keep in mind that as you age, you may need to eat fewer calories.
+This is because the amount of muscle you have tends to decrease as you get older.

 If you're concerned about your weight or you think your metabolism is too slow, talk with your doctor.
 Your doctor can check for medical causes and help you adopt healthy lifestyle changes to aid your weight loss.